Browse

 Subject: Environment

-Keywords: energy consumption, environmental impact, machining costs, Overall Process Assessment Indicator (OPAI), Renewable and Sustainable Energy, sustainable machining, waste management
+Keywords: energy consumption, environmental impact, machining costs, Overall Process Assessment Indicator (OPAI), Sustainability, sustainable machining, waste management

 Sustainability assessments of cooling/lubrication-assisted advanced machining processes has been demanded by environment control agencies because it is an effective management tool for improving process sustainability.
 To achieve an effective and efficient sustainability evolution of machining processes, there is a need to develop a new method that can incorporate qualitative indicators to create a quantifiable value.
 In the present research work, a novel quantifiable sustainability value assessment method was proposed to provide performance quantification of the existing sustainability assessment methods.
 The proposed method consists of three steps: establishing sustainable guidelines and identifying new indicators, data acquisition, and developing an algorithm, which creates the Overall Performance Assessment Indicator (OPAI) from the sustainability assessment method.
 In the proposed algorithm, initially, both quantitative and qualitative sustainability indicators are normalized.
 Aft... [more]